maziac/DeZog/README.md

 - vscode (of course)
 - the ZEsarUX ZX Spectrum emulator (https://github.com/chernandezba/zesarux).
 At least version 8.1 is required.

-Without ZEsarUX you can do some limited simulation with the See [internal Z80 Simulator](documentation/Usage.md#the-internal-z80-simulator).
+Without ZEsarUX you can do some limited simulation with the [internal Z80 Simulator](documentation/Usage.md#the-internal-z80-simulator).

 ### DeZog